samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ### KYC and AML Procedures

 We take our Know Your Client (KYC) and Anti-Money Laundering (AML) obligations seriously.
-We employ robust onboarding protocols and identity management via itsyou.online and our TF app.
+We employ onboarding protocols and identity management via itsyou.online and our TF app.

 ### How is the Foundation structured and where is it based?